BusySnailDesignLab/Busy-Snail-Filament-Changer/WIRING/README.md

 # Busy Snail Filament Changer (BSFC) Wiring

 These wiring instructions currently support two control boards: Bigtreetech MMB CAN V1.1 and V2.
 The internal wiring of the drive units and hub/buffer is universal.
 The LED, stepper motor, and hub/buffer intermediate wiring is the same for both boards.
-The wiring between the filament switches of the drive unit and the control board is board-specific.
+However, the wiring between the filament switches of the drive unit and the control board is board-specific.

 For the internal wiring of the drive unit and the hub/buffer, it is recommended to use UL1332 AWG26 FEP wire (with an outer diameter of 1.1 mm) because the 3D-printed components have tight spots in their wire channels.
 The insulation thickness and outer diameter of PVC-insulated wire are usually larger, which may cause installation challenges.